Table of Contents

 What’s it: Structural policies are government policies that influence the potential output and influence the private sector’s choice to allocate economic resources.
-Long story short, it is a policy to influence long-run aggregate supply.
+Long story short, it is an economic policy to influence long-run aggregate supply.

 The stabilization policy aims to solve short-term economic problems.
 The government launched it to minimize the business cycle’s negative impacts, such as hyperinflation and recessions.